infumap/infumap/tools/gpu/image_extract/README.md

   only the `detailed_caption` model field and skips local image embedding.
 - The `/pdf-extract-caption-only` endpoint accepts only `application/pdf`, renders the first page to an image in memory, then uses the same caption-only prompt.
-It does not perform PDF text extraction or OCR.
+It does not perform PDF text extraction or OCR, and password-protected PDFs are rejected before any model request is made.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `67108864` bytes (64 MiB), configurable via `IMAGE_TAGGING_MAX_UPLOAD_BYTES`.